China BlueChemical (OTCMKTS:CBLUY) Reaches New 12-Month Low at $11.19

-China BlueChemical Ltd. (OTCMKTS:CBLUY – Get Rating)’s share price reached a new 52-week low during trading on Thursday .
-The stock traded as low as $11.19 and last traded at $11.19, with a volume of 0 shares.
+Shares of China BlueChemical Ltd. (OTCMKTS:CBLUY – Get Rating) hit a new 52-week low during mid-day trading on Wednesday .
+The stock traded as low as $11.19 and last traded at $11.19, with a volume of 0 shares changing hands.
 The stock had previously closed at $11.19.

 China BlueChemical Stock Performance